kxuxin/GGC-STaRS.github.io/posters.md

 -->
 ### ✨ STaRS 2021 Posters ✨

 ### Important!
-If you are the presenter, please [join the lobby](https://ggc-edu.zoom.us/j/94859760946) first in order to start the zoom live event
+To join a poster session, [join the lobby](https://ggc-edu.zoom.us/j/94859760946) and then choose a breakout room based on poster number

 🔥🔥 **NOTE: IMPORTANT Update - live links are down, please join the lobby and go to the breakout room corresponding to your poster number** 🔥🔥